CoderDojoTC/python-minecraft/docs/index.rst

 Here are some instructions for setting up software to support different circumstances:

+* **In the Classroom:** During a CoderDojo event, we host a lab environment so you can get started quickly.
+Read the guide to :doc:`connect to the lab server <setup/lab-user>`.

-* If you are interested in recreating the environment we use in the CoderDojo lab, but for a single user, on your own PC, you should consult our guide for :doc:`Vagrant <setup/vagrant>`.
+* **At Home, The Easy Way:** If you are interested in recreating the environment we use in the CoderDojo lab, but for a single user, on your own PC, you should consult our guide for :doc:`Vagrant
+  <setup/vagrant>`.

-* If you are interested in installing all the software needed to run these examples directly on your PC (without using Vagrant to simplify the job), we currently have a guide that covers doing so on :doc:`Windows <setup/windows>`.
+* **At Home, The Hard Way:** If you are interested in installing all the software needed to run these examples directly on your PC (without using Vagrant to simplify the job), we currently have a guide that covers doing so on :doc:`Windows <setup/windows>`.
 Users of other platforms can consult this guide and try to adapt it for their circumstances.
-Ultimately, we intend to also provide guides for :doc:`Apple's OS X <setup/osx>` and :doc:`Ubuntu Linux <setup/ubuntu>`.
+Ultimately, we intend to also provide guides for :doc:`Apple's OS X <setup/osx>` and :doc:`Ubuntu Linux

-* If you are responsible for running a lab server that hosts multiple student instances during a Coder Dojo session, you should consult the :doc:`Lab Server <setup/lab-server>` guide.
+  <setup/ubuntu>`.

 Tutorial